askft/riscy/README.md

 ### The interpreter / virtual machine

+First of all, the virtual machine is *very* simplistic; it is not hardware descriptive, i.e. not a simulation of an actual RiSC-16 processor.
+The source code can be found in [the vm directory](vm) in this repository.

-The virtual machine can read the "machine code" produced by the assembler, interpret it, and print registers and memory contents.
+What the virtual machine can do is read the "machine code" produced by the assembler, interpret it, and print registers and memory contents.

 ### Motivation

 Before starting this project, I had no idea whatsoever how to implement an assembler nor a virtual machine.
-I'm not saying my implementations are idiomatic nor optimal, but this has been nothing more than a learning project.
+I'm not saying my implementations are idiomatic or optimal; this has been nothing more than a learning project.